gabeklein/expressive-mvc/README.md

 One of the static-methods on your class will be `use`.
 This is a hook; it will create a new instance (of a given model) and bind it to the component.

-Now, we can just "edit" properties as we see fit!
+Now, we can just "edit" the properties as we see fit!
 As the values on this state change, our hook handles any need for a new render.

 <br/>